measurement-factory/EggTimer/README.md

   have completed.
 * `M-passed-staging-checks`: Similar to the GitHub "green check" mark for the staging branch commit (but ignores failures of optional checks).
-Applied only if `config::skip_merge` option is on.
+Applied only if `config::merged_run` option is on.
 The bot removes this label when either PR was successfully merged or staging results are no longer fresh/applicable.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark